openvinotoolkit/open_model_zoo/models/public/ssd_mobilenet_v1_fpn_coco/ssd_mobilenet_v1_fpn_coco.md

 ## Use Case and High-Level Description

 MobileNetV1 FPN is used for object detection.
-For details, see a [paper](https://arxiv.org/pdf/1807.03284.pdf).
+For details, see the [paper](https://arxiv.org/pdf/1807.03284.pdf).

 ## Example